jessepav/lacygoill-wiki-backup/terminal/database.md

 ### How to configure it?

+Edit the description of a terminal:

-        $ infocmp -x [termname]
+    $ infocmp -x [termname] >/tmp/entry

-        # edit the decompiled entry
+Edit the decompiled entry.

+Compile the new entry:

-        $ tic -x
+    $ tic -x /tmp/entry
            │
            └ include unknown capabilities as user-defined

-Edit the description of a terminal.

 `tic` is the `terminfo` compiler.